vikta707/CuriousMindsProject/README.md

 # ANALYSIS ON THE EFFECT OF ETHNICITY ON OCCUPATIONAL CHOICE(R)

+## Overview

 This project replicates data analysis I performed during a data science internship.
-It investigates the relationship between ethnicity and occupational choice using data obtained from StatsNZ.
+The analysis investigates potential disparities across ethnic groups and examines how early subject choices may influence access to professional and STEM-related careers.
 Due to confidentiality agreements, the raw datasets are not shared, but the complete R code and workflow are included for demonstration purposes.

----

-## Objective

-To explore whether individuals from different ethnic backgrounds are disproportionately represented in specific occupations, specifically
-Maori and Pacific ethnic groups.
-The analysis aims to determine if ethnicity is a statistically significant predictor of occupation choice, whilst also considering other factors such as specific standards taken in high school.

 ---